 The company relies heavily on technology, as it contributes to communication with shareholders, investors and stakeholders through the use of information technology.
-First Takaful has also provided a full section of its corporate governance website and disclosures to present all the latest data and information that enable Shareholders and current and potential investors to exercise their rights to assess the performance of the company.
+First Takaful has also provided a full section of its corporate governance website and disclosures to present all the latest data and information that enable Shareholders and current and potential investors to exercise their rights to assess the performance of the company, A full page has also been provided through the company's website for the Investor Affairs Unit containing all the contact details of the unit administrator.